-- Victims are made aware of the centralized resource (usually the U.S. Attorney or prosecutor) who provides information to the media about all court proceedings (and whom victims can also rely upon for timely, accurate information).
+- All members of the Team remain after victims leave. - Team Lead debriefs events of the day, problem solves issues, and plans for the next day's events. - Victims are made aware of the centralized resource (usually the U.S. Attorney or prosecutor) who provides information to the media about all court proceedings (and whom victims can also rely upon for timely, accurate information).
 This usually includes traditional news media and social media outreach. - At all times, victims are physically escorted to protect them from unwanted media interactions. - The Team Lead provides information to victims about tips to deal with the news media - If victims wish to speak to the media following a verdict, a VSP is provided to help them prepare for and conduct any interviews.
-Please reference "A News Media Guide for Victim Service Providers" by Justice Solutions for helpful tips for media advocacy on behalf of victims and survivors.
+Please reference "A News Media Guide for Victim Service Providers"16 by Justice Solutions for helpful tips for media advocacy on behalf of victims and survivors.